GambuzX/Crosswords-Puzzle/ReadMe.txt

 - You may ask for full program instructions during the options menu.

+- After player ends the game, his statistics are shown in the console before being saved in a file.

 - Number of wrong submissions by the player and if he finished or not statistics are also kept.

-- After player ends the game, his statistics are shown in the console before being saved in a file.

 - The stats are saved even if the player does not complete the board.
-There
+This is to allow to measure the level of difficulty of each puzzle.

 - If player wrongly submits a board, the incorrect words are shown to the user.